From the northern Italian region of Emilia-Romagna

 Early Notables of the D'avanzo family (pre 1700)

-Prominent among members of the family was Iacopo Avanzi, a painter in Bologna born in 1375, who is famous for his work entitled Crucifixion in the Galleria Collona in Rome; Vitale Avanzi was the bishop of Ascoli in 1389; Giovanni Francesco Avanzariani, a painter in Viterbo born in 1490, is known...
-Another 140 words (10 lines of text) are included under the topic Early D'avanzo Notables in all our PDF Extended History products and printed products wherever possible.
+Prominent among members of the family was Iacopo Avanzi, a painter in Bologna born in 1375, who is famous for his work entitled Crucifixion in the Galleria Collona in Rome; Vitale Avanzi was the bishop of Ascoli in 1389; Giovanni Francesco Avanzariani, a painter in Viterbo born in 1490, is known for the altar at the church of San Marco di Viterbo; Giovanni Maria Avanzi was a theologian, philosopher, and lawyer in Rovigo around 1550; Avancino Avancini was a soldier in Trento who dedicated himself to the church and to Pope Charles V during the 16th...
+Another 95 words (7 lines of text) are included under the topic Early D'avanzo Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the D'avanzo family to the New World and Oceana

 A look at the immigration and passenger lists has shown a number of people bearing the name D'avanzo: P. Avanzo, aged 39, who landed in America, in 1893; Rosina Avanzo, aged 20, who settled in America from Nola, in 1898; Nicola Avanzo, aged 45, who landed in America from Del Lazio, Formicola, in 1898.